Importance of Conservation Framing

-Fabrics: The fabrics are squared if necessary, as it is not acceptable for the fabric to be stuck-down or stapled or to use any other process which may damage the fabric.
+Fabrics: The fabrics are squared if necessary, as it is not acceptable for the fabric to be stuck down or stapled or to use any other process which may damage the fabric.
 The fabric is laced over conservation-quality support, or reversible methods are used similarly.
-Unsightly problems, such as knots or travelling stitches, are concealed wherever possible.
+Unsightly problems, such as knots or traveling stitches, are concealed wherever possible.
 If fabric touches the stretcher bars, these too are sealed.
 The use of nylon tag guns is not acceptable for the process.

 Canvas: Canvas should not sag, tear or distort.
 Stretchers must be square and sufficiently strong to stand the test of time.
 Two wedges are used at each corner and held in place with thread.
 The rebate must be 3 to 6mm larger than the stretcher bars.

 Objects: In the case of objects, they must not be held in place with adhesive or silicone sealer.
 Loops of the thread are often used, or objects are held in place between Conservation boards.